-Testing with data from the New York State Neonatal database supports various aspects of this measure.
+Data from our pretesting support various aspects of this measure.
+All data are from the New York State neonatal database.
 Our data include reports from 20 Level 2 nurseries, 27 Level 3 nurseries, and 14 Regional Perinatal Centers that contributed 20 or more infants for the reporting year assessed.
-In our data, we included all inborn infants from these hospitals with a birth weight of 400-2499 grams whose admission temperature was 29° Celsius or higher.
-Excluded were those with anencephaly or those who expired within 48 hours without receiving respiratory support beyond oxygen in the NICU (N=7553).
+In our data we included all inborn infants from these hospitals with a birth weight of 400-2499 grams whose admission temperature was 29° Celsius or higher (thus excluding potential data errors).
+Excluded were those with anencephaly or those who expired within 48 hours without receiving respiratory support beyond oxygen in the NICU (N=7,553).
 The number of infants ranged from 21 to 370 per hospital, and 86.7 percent were admitted to Level 3 or higher hospitals.